 Healthcare data governance is difficult.
 And frankly not very exciting.
 Decision-makers often express appreciation of those who develop a flashy new report or deliver a new insight based on analytics, but they rarely see the amount of work it takes to ensure the underlying data is valid: resolving conflicting definitions, tracking down data integrity issues, and monitoring data quality.

-While it might not get the glory, data governance is foundational to all other data analytics success in an organization.
-And avoiding a few common mistakes that we’ve seen in healthcare organizations we’ve worked with will help increase your chances of success significantly.
+While it might not get the glory, data governance is foundational to all other data and analytics success in an organization.
+Avoiding a few common mistakes that we’ve seen in healthcare organizations we’ve worked with will help increase your chances of success significantly.